-- Infections occurring closer to harvest do not undergo the latent period, and can readily cause symptoms on berries.
+- Infections occurring closer to harvest do not undergo the latent period, and can readily and rapidly cause symptoms on berries.

-- Leaf and woody tissue infections are limited, and typically do not serve as inoculum for secondary infections.
-Thus, disease management should focus on clusters.
+- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management including fungicide applications should target clusters.

-- Serious Botrytis losses result from spread during the post-veraison/pre-harvest period, after berries begin ripening and become highly susceptible to rot by the fungus.
+- Serious BBR losses can result from spread during post-veraison/pre-harvest period, after berries begin ripening and become highly susceptible to Botrytis and other rots.